glouppe/info8002-large-scale-data-systems/lecture4.md

     - The hypothetical serial execution is called a *linearization* of the actual execution.
 - *Termination*:
     - If node is correct, each read and write operation eventually completes.

-???

-R: show an example with linearization points first

 ---